New Mexico Rattler: Reception

 Upon opening, the New Mexico Rattler generally received positive reviews from guests and critics.
 Leanne Potts, a writer for the Albuquerque Journal, commented on the roller coaster's nonstop pacing, stating there were "no pauses in the ride, no slowing down".
 Potts also remarked that after the initial drop "the speed is unrelenting", relating the experience to that of falling "off a five-story building and living to tell about it".
-Potts recorded several guests reactions to the roller coaster, with one guest commenting on the different positive ride experiences in the front and back, with another expressing their enthusiasm for the roller coaster, wanting to ride it again.
+Potts recorded several guests reactions to the roller coaster, with one guest commenting on the different positive ride experiences in the front and back; another expressing their enthusiasm for the roller coaster, wanting to ride it again.

 Awards

-During the International Association of Amusement Parks and Attractions (IAAPA) 2003 exposition, the park earned two Brass Ring's in relation to its press kit and billboard advertisements for the New Mexico Rattler.
+During the International Association of Amusement Parks and Attractions (IAAPA) 2003 exposition, the park earned two Brass Rings in relation to its press kit and billboard advertisements for the New Mexico Rattler.
 The Cliff's Amusement Park owners also earned the "2003 best promotion award" for actualizing the wooden roller coaster and marketing efforts.
 The New Mexico Rattler received various placements on Amusement Today's Golden Ticket Awards as being one of the top wooden roller coasters.